Brixmor Property Group Inc. research snapshot

 Fundamental monitor

-Track same-property NOI, billed and leased occupancy, lease spreads, signed-but-not-commenced rent, NAREIT FFO, net principal debt to adjusted EBITDA, liquidity, acquisition cap rates, reinvestment yields, and the dividend.
+Track same-property NOI, billed and leased occupancy, lease spreads, signed-but-not-commenced rent, Nareit FFO, net principal debt to adjusted EBITDA, liquidity, acquisition cap rates, reinvestment yields, and the dividend.

 Position sizing should reflect rate sensitivity, property concentration, capital expenditure needs, REIT distribution requirements, refinancing risk, and the possibility of equity dilution.